Expectations

 Here are some core values that Sohang aspires to cultivate within the group.

-(i) Learning new things together: Group members come in with different backgrounds, strengths, and goals, and we do not expect everyone to follow the same path.
+(i) Learning new things together: Group members come in with different backgrounds and goals, and we do not expect everyone to follow the same path.
 What we do expect is a willingness to continuously learn new things, share those learnings generously with others, and take ownership of developing the expertise needed to move projects forward.

 (ii) "I don't know" is always welcome: We take pride in being able to quickly say "I don't know" or "I'm not sure", because that is where learning begins.
 You might be surprised by how frequently Sohang will say the same.
 This habit strengthens our conviction when we say "I think so" or "I understand".
 However, "I don't know" should be followed by a genuine effort to find out.
 What we do not want to ever hear is "I don't want to know" or "I don't care".